Valerie Reyes' Ex Charged: 'She Died During Sex & I Stuffed Her Body In A Suitcase'

 Javier Da Silva claims that during the sexual encounter, Valerie fell on the floor and hit her head.

-GREENWICH, CT — The man who has been charged with killing Valerie Reyes admitted to police that he stuffed her body into a red suitcase and dumped it in Connecticut — but claims that she died during a sex romp gone wrong.
+GREENWICH, CT — The man charged with killing Valerie Reyes allegedly admitted to police that he stuffed her body into a red suitcase and dumped it in Connecticut — but reportedly claims she died during a sex romp gone wrong.

 Javier Da Silva admitted that he then panicked and decided to get rid of Reyes’ body, according to a criminal complaint.

 Da Silva was charged on Tuesday in White Plains federal court with kidnapping resulting in death.
-He told detectives that Reyes was his ex-girlfriend, and that they had slept together at her basement apartment in New Rochelle on January 29.
+He allegedly told detectives Reyes was his ex-girlfriend, and they slept together in her basement apartment in New Rochelle on January 29.
 Reyes’ mother told police that the two had not seen each other for a year, according to court papers.

 Reyes, who worked at the Barnes & Noble bookstore in Eastchester, went missing that morning.

-He then stated that he drove around for a while before disposing of Reyes' body near a road in Greenwich, where it was found on February 5.
+He then allegedly stated he drove around for a while before disposing of Reyes' body near a road in Greenwich, where it was found on February 5.

 Reyes was found barefoot, her shirt was unbuttoned, and her hands were bound behind her back with a white string and packing tape, according to the complaint.